Transferring Bees From Nuc To Hive

 Nuc To Hive Transportation

-• Step-3 Smoke Upon Bees: Now take the smoker and smoke the entrance of the nuc box so that your bees keep calm a bit.
+• Step-3: Smoke the Bees: Now take the bee smoker and smoke the entrance of the nuc box so that your bees keep calm a bit.

-• Step-4 Open The Nuc Box: Now open the rooftop of the nuc box and keep smoking to your bees.
+• Step-4: Open The Nuc Box: Now open the rooftop of the nuc box and keep smoking your bees.

 • Step-5 Take Frame Out Of The Nuc: Now take the hive tool.
 Use its end part to bring out each frame from the nucleus box.
 Do this as follow: